YggdrasilJL/e-commerce_SEQUALIZE/README.md

 Once you have completed the installation, follow these steps to start the application:

-1. Use the `schema.sql` file in the `db` folder to create the database using MySQL shell commands.
+1. Go into MySQL Shell and create the database.
 2. Run `npm run seed` to seed the database with test data.
 3. Run `npm start` to start the application's server.